SethMMorton/fastnumbers/dev/README.md

 This file contains some files useful for development.

+- `clean.sh` - This file cleans most files that are created during development.
+  Run in the project home directory.
 - `patch_doctest.py` -
   The [doctest](https://docs.python.org/3/library/doctest.html) module
   from the Python standard library has an interesting limitation